 Nature is everything to us, and preserving nature as it is, is really about preserving ourselves.
-While impacting the earth through commercial activities is almost inevitable, mutual co-existence with nature’s splendour should be our goal.
-We should, therefore, encourage activities that promote conservation of landmarks and historic sites.
+While impacting the earth through commercial activities is almost inevitable, mutual co-existence with nature’s splendor should be our goal.
+We should, therefore, encourage activities that promote the conservation of landmarks and historic sites.
 We should preserve the natural beauty of the earth.

 Whether it is getting out in the fresh air to explore the true beauty of nature or profoundly immersing ourselves in discovering nature and its meanings, the nature quotes above and over the following pages highlight lots of reasons to love nature.
 Nature acts on its own, and we hope you can use these nature captions, sayings, and quotes to inspire others.